In my opinion, 35mm lenses are pretty much the ideal focal length for street photography.

 I like wide angle lenses, but there comes a point when lenses can get too wide for street photography.

 I don’t want something so wide that I literally have to stick the camera less than a foot from people’s faces to get the shot.
-I also don’t want cartoonish-looking distortion like what you get with fisheye lenses.
+I think that’s bad street photography etiquette and I think we should keep some level of street photography ethics in mind when out photographing.
+In regards to shooting with wide angle lenses, I don’t really want cartoonish-looking distortion like what you get with fisheye lenses.

 35mm lenses require you to get close to subjects, but I wouldn’t say it’s not to the point where it’s overly obnoxious or invading people’s personal space.